yousefh409/istio-custom-metric-config/README.md

 3. Run ``istioctl dashboard grafana`` to start the grafana dashboard
 4. Import your chosen Grafana dashboard from the grafana-dashboards folder of the repository 5.View/Create all the graphs you can think of!

+See https://github.com/istio/istio/issues/20890 for issues with istio-proxy being unavailable.